Anteater: Interactive Visualization of Program Execution Values in Context: Tracing Infrastructure and Data Organization

 \subsection{Tracing Programs}

+This section goes into depth on part (a) and (b) of Fig.~\ref{fig:sysOVerview}.
+First, it discusses how people can specify traces through the \oursystem{} front-end.
+Then, it discusses how \oursystem{} turns this trace specification in to program trace.

+\paragraph{Specifying a Program Trace} To fulfill T1 (inspect all instances of a variable or expression), \oursystem{} allows programmers to define which variables and expressions to track, through interactions with the source code.
+Additionally, to eliminate unimportant functions form the trace, people may specify functions and libraries to exclude from the trace.
+Together, these two pieces create a trace specification.
+This corresponds to part (a) of Fig~\ref{fig:sysOVerview}. \oursystem{} also allows people to define additional custom expressions associated with their chosen variables that it evaluates and records each time it records the corresponding variable.

+\oursystem{} best supports numerical values but has limited support for strings and boolean values.
+While it cannot directly visualize lists and matrices, information about either structure can be tracked using custom expressions (see section "How to Handle Objects").
+Once the programmers complete the trace specification, \oursystem{} passes it to the tracer in the backend for processing.

+Note, the tracer will only collect the variables and expressions defined in the trace specification.
+We explicitly chose to do this because collecting the entirety of data associated with every variable in the program leads to the collection of massive traces filled with a significant amount of irrelevant/unnecessary data.
+Many variables residing in code have little importance in describing the program's behavior.
+Thus, \oursystem{} allows the user to select the important variables to track.
+This decision discussed more in the Discussion section.

-When a user chooses to create a trace, the \oursystem{} backend is passed a trace specification containing a list of variables and expressions to track along with a list of functions and libraries to exclude from the trace (see Sec.\ \ref{sec:visDesign} for additional detail).
+\paragraph{Anteater's Tracer} When a user chooses to create a trace, the \oursystem{} back-end is passed a trace specification containing a list of variables and expressions to track and a list of functions and libraries to exclude from the trace.
 The tracer indexes through these lists and determines the scope in which each item resides to ensure that it only tracks/excludes the specified items.
-For example, if two functions both define variable $x$, the tracer will only track the one the user selected.
+For example, if two disjoint functions both define variable $x$, the tracer will only track the one the user selected.

 Once \oursystem{} determines the scope of each item, the tracer uses the Python \textit{ast} library to parse the source code into its AST.
 It then performs a series of traversals of the AST to collect information about the source code and transform the program to trace the execution and desired values.